docsforadobe/after-effects-scripting-guide/docs/importoptions.rst

 **Description**

-The ImportOptions object encapsulates the options used to import a file with the :ref:`Project.importFile` methods.The constructor takes an optional parameter, an ExtendScript File object for the file.
+The ImportOptions object encapsulates the options used to import a file with the :ref:`Project.importFile` methods.
+The constructor takes an optional parameter, an ExtendScript File object for the file.
 If it is not supplied, you must explicitly set the value of the ``file`` attribute before using the object with the ``importFile`` method.
 For example:

 ::